Disease Guide ·Skin Yeast Infection ·2026

 Ongoing Medication Limits

-Some dogs need ongoing antifungal shampoos and medications to keep yeast under control.
-Maintenance therapy may be classified as preventive care rather than treatment — and not covered under standard plans.
+Dogs needing ongoing antifungal shampoos and medication may face preventive care exclusions.
+Maintenance therapy isn't covered under standard plans.
 Check your policy's stance on ongoing skin condition management.

 🇺🇸 US Pet Insurance Guide